 Filter with tags field.
 Filtering with tags will surface all entities that have the tag attached through cross-account search.

 Use consistent naming for tags across your organization.
 Consistent tags make it easier for everyone in your account to filter across complex systems.

-APM uses labels to organize your data, similar to how tags work in New Relic One.
-If you have pre-existing labels for APM, you can automatically use them in the same ways you use tags when searching and filtering.
+APM and Synthetics use labels to organize your data, similar to how tags work in New Relic One.
+If you have pre-existing labels for APM or Synthetics, you can automatically use them in the same ways you use tags when searching and filtering.